Body Armour Can Help Improve The Safety Of Paramedics and EMTs

 “You can never eliminate the risk of assault on staff.
 The risk of injury can, however be minimised significantly by the provision of body armour for front-line ambulance personnel.
 Good radio communication, computerised flagging systems relating to previous violent incidents by specific individuals, national physical assault reporting systems and conflict resolution training are measures commonly used in the work place.
 These measures are however undermined by the absence of body armour provision, which provides effective personal protection completing the package of measures necessary for a safer working environment should the worst case scenario occur.”

-I do, of course, full heartedly agree with his comment.
-However I do not agree with this comment because I own UK based PPSS Group, a firm specialised in the design, development and manufacturing of high performance body armour and subsequently financially benefit from the sales of such, but for three other reasons:
+I do, of course, full-heartedly agree with his comment.
+However I do not agree with this comment because I am the CEO of UK based PPSS Group, a firm specialised in the design, development and manufacturing of high performance body armour and subsequently financially benefit from the sales of such, but rather for three following reasons:

-In December 2011 I have reported in this very same publication that the, at that time called NHS Security Management Service (SMS) confirmed 1,262 physical assaults against ambulance staff in England during 2009/10.
-Today I can offer you the latest figures; NHS Protect has over the past few days announced that 1,630 physical assaults have been committed on ambulance staff in 2011/12 which is without question a significant increase.
+In December 2011 I have reported in one of the world’s leading ‘Homeland Security’ publications that the, at that time called NHS Security Management Service (SMS) confirmed 1,262 physical assaults against ambulance staff in England during 2009/10.
+A year later NHS Protect announced that 1,630 physical assaults have been committed on ambulance staff in 2011/12 which is without question a significant increase.

 We must accept the simple matter of fact that front-line ambulance professionals who deal with potentially intoxicated and hostile members of the public are working within a higher risk environment, especially when operating a night times, when the risk of alcohol or drug related violence increases, hence they are more likely to overreact to anything a paramedic says or does.